avwie/avwie.github.io/src/markdown/20220530_mvi_compose.md

 }
 ```

 Finally we test everything with the [`runTest`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-test/kotlinx.coroutines.test/run-test.html) function.
-This takes care of the heavy lifting and does some fancy pancy things with delays.
+This takes care of the heavy lifting and does some fancy pantsy things with delays.
 It is important to read the documentation about it.
 ```kotlin
 @Test
 fun testActionsAndEffect() = runTest {